atomicals/atomicals-js/templates/socialfi/readme.md

 Instead, use a delegation pattern to link to another Atomical NFT that contains the profile information.

-The advantage is that if a realm changes hands, then the new owner can quickly update the realm to point to their own Atomical NFT profile object immediately that they may have created earlier or migrated from other realms.
+The advantage is that if a realm changes hands, then the new owner can quickly update the realm to point to their own Atomical NFT profile object immediately that they may have created earlier or migrated from other realms. **Note: We actually recommend always using the `"d"` delegation pattern even for any kind of realm zone record or profile data.
+The clients and services can easily resolve the type of profile with the `v` version field in the delegate to know how to handle the data in the delegate.
+This will ensure the Realm histories are unpolluted and kept as simple as possible.

 Example: